Resources for Law Enforcement

 Tics can increase in high stress situations, such as being stopped by law enforcement.
-It is critical to be aware that an encounter with a law enforcement official- an anxiety and stress provoking experience for some individuals- might cause someone with Tourette Syndrome (TS) to tic and exhibit more symptoms than in a calmer situation.
+It is critical to be aware that an encounter with a law enforcement official- an anxiety and stress provoking experience for some individuals- might cause someone with Tourette Syndrome or other Tic Disorders to tic more and exhibit more symptoms than in a calmer situation.

 Law enforcement officers may encounter someone with TS or Tic Disorders uttering obscenities, racial statements, or socially inappropriate phrases (coprolalia).
-However, only 1 in 10 individuals present this type of tic.
 It is also possible that law enforcement may encounter someone acting out obscene gestures (copropraxia).
 These tics, like all others, are involuntary.

 What is Tourette Syndrome?